lukearend/osrs-hiscores/README.md

 1. `make init`: set up Python virtual environment.
 This installs all dependencies for the Python code used in the project.
 2. `make scrape`: scrape data from the official OSRS hiscores.
 The full scraping process takes about 18 hours.
 3. `make cluster`: cluster players into similar groups according to their stats.
 The clustering algorithm used is the [faiss](https://github.com/facebookresearch/faiss) implementation of [k-means](https://en.wikipedia.org/wiki/K-means_clustering).
-The full clustering process (for 2 million players and several thousand clusters) takes about 4 hours on an Apple M1 processor.
+The full clustering process (for 2 million players and several thousand clusters) takes about [TODO: X] hours on a [TODO: x processor].
-4. `make dimreduce`: project cluster centroids from high-dimensional space to 3D for visualization purposes.
+4. `make analytics`: project cluster centroids from high-dimensional space to 3D for visualization purposes.
 This dimensionality reduction is done with the [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html#) algorithm.
+Compute summary statistics for each cluster based on the player population it contains.
 5. `make app`: build application data and database from analytic results.
 Expects a [MongoDB](https://www.mongodb.com/) instance running at `localhost:27017` or the URL specified by the environment variable `OSRS_MONGO_URI`.
 A Mongo instance can be started at `localhost:27017` using the target `make mongo` (requires Docker).

 Steps 2 and 3 can be skipped by simply running `make download`, which fetches the final dataset from an S3 bucket.
-This requires installation of the .

-All steps can be run in one shot via `make build` (which uses the S3 download) or `make all` (which actually scrapes and clusters the data from scratch).
+All steps can be run in one shot via `make build` (which uses the download) or `make all` (which actually scrapes and clusters the data from scratch).

 To launch the application, run `make run` and visit the URL `localhost:8050` in a web browser.
 The application expects the environment variable `OSRS_MONGO_URI` (or `localhost:27017` if unset) to point to the database populated during `make app`.

 Dependencies
 ------------

-* Python version 3.7 or greater
+* Python version 3.7 or greater.
-* [Docker](https://www.docker.com/) is required to run the MongoDB instance that is used by the final visualization application.
+* [Docker](https://www.docker.com/) is required to run the MongoDB instance that is used by the application.
 * The scraping scripts make use of [expresso](https://github.com/sttz/expresso) (a CLI to [ExpressVPN](https://www.expressvpn.com/)) to use a proxied IP to avoid request throttling.
 * One utility in `bin` requires [jq](https://stedolan.github.io/jq/).
-Several others make use of the [AWS CLI](https://aws.amazon.com/cli/).
+Several make use of the [AWS CLI](https://aws.amazon.com/cli/).